Grief Treatment Plans

 • Poor concentration

 These symptoms are a common part of the grieving process and typically resolve over time, with the support of family members, engagement in support groups, and by enlisting the care of a grief counselor.
 With acute grief, clients should still experience intermittent moments of happiness, such as laughter or enjoyment.
-As the experience of the loss becomes further away chronoligically, typical grief symptoms tend to become less frequent and intense.
-However, if over time an individual's grief reactions become more intense, this may be a sign of complicated grief, which woud warrant further clinical treatment.
+As the experience of the loss becomes further away chronologically, typical grief symptoms tend to become less frequent and intense.
+However, if over time an individual's grief reactions become more intense, this may be a sign of complicated grief, which would warrant further clinical treatment.

-Integrated
+Integrated Grief

 As someone begins to heal from their initial, acute grief, they may transition into integrated grief.
 At this stage, they may resume their daily routines and activities as the intense pain of grief begins to subside.
 While the sadness of losing a loved one does not disappear, the bereaved person gradually learns how to integrate the loss into their daily life.

 While experiencing integrated grief, they may express feelings akin to acute grief, experiencing intense symptoms they originally thought they had moved past.
 This is a normal part of the process and tends to happen around significant events, such as the loved one's birthday, anniversary, or holidays.
 This experience may be distressing to the bereaved individual, and appear to be a symptom of regression, however, grief is not a linear experience.
 It is completely normal for one to oscillate between feelings of deep grief to feelings of peace.
-Integrated grief represents the process of "inetgration" of feelings of loss while engaging in life to a point where the symptoms are no longer debilitating.
+Integrated grief represents the process of "integration" of feelings of loss while engaging in life to a point where the symptoms are no longer debilitating.

-Complicated
+Complicated Grief

-Complicated Grief is the result of a set of factors that inhibit an individual from integrating their loss, and resuming life after the death of a loved one.
+Complicated Grief is the result of a set of factors that inhibit an individual from integrating their loss and resuming life after the death of a loved one.
 This type of grief brings on symptoms of acute grief for extended periods after losing a loved one.
-Often, they may experience frequent, debilitating memories of the deceased loved.
-This may also be accompanied by strong feelings of survivor guilt, and wondering what they could have done to prevent the death from occurring.
+Often, they may experience frequent, debilitating memories of the deceased love.
+This may also be accompanied by strong feelings of survivor guilt and wondering what they could have done to prevent the death from occurring.
 Other times, they may feel that enjoying their life and returning to their usual activities is a betrayal.
 Complicated grief can occur if:

 • The deceased was very young, such as a child.